 Employees cannot keep conversations confidential - you have a duty to report.
 For this reason, if an individual approaches you and asks to take you into confidence, it is best for you to warn the individual that you have an obligation to report things that you are told and that, if the individual truly wants confidentiality, they should seek confidential resources (Chaplains and Licensed Counselors/Psychologist working in the Counseling Center).
 Professionals in these two organizational areas can maintain confidentiality and will only report if the person who seeks their assistance requests that a report be made or if the employee has a professional or legal obligation to do so.

 Anytime a disclosure is made during a personal discussion with you (before/after class, in your office hours, outside of class, when leading a trip, etc.) regarding potential sexual discrimination, harassment or sexual misconduct, you have an obligation to report.
-To report, all you need to do is contact the Title IX Coordinator or Deputy Title IX with the information that you know about the incident.
+To report, all you need to do is contact the Title IX Coordinator with the information that you know about the incident.
 You never should act as an investigator to gain more information that what was shared with you.
 The Title IX Office will manage the follow-up with the individual through the Title IX process.

 Helpful information to be able to share with the Title IX Office for the report: